Ann & Hope: Early years

 Ann & Hope was founded by Martin Chase, who was born in 1906 in Kiev, Russian Empire (modern-day Ukraine), and moved with his family to Providence, Rhode Island, at age six.
-He was the only one of six sons not to work in his father's automobile repair business.
+He was the only one of six sons who did not work in his father’s automobile repair business.
 Instead, when he was 20, he got a job working at a store called Fintex.
 After Fintex closed its doors in 1929, Chase worked at Howard's Clothes until 1933.
 Then he started Chase Clothing, where he undersold other area clothing stores by reducing overhead: for example he did not offer alterations and used inexpensive store fixtures.

 As World War II approached, the clothing market fell into decline, and Chase began to look for another line of work.
 In 1946, he purchased the Ann & Hope Mill complex in the village of Lonsdale in Cumberland, Rhode Island.
 He split the large, empty mill into several small pieces and rented them individually.